kgjerde/corporaexplorer/README.md

 <br>

-In the **document wall view**, each tile represents one document, and the colour fill indicates how many time the search term is found in this
+In the **document wall view**, each tile represents one document, and the filling indicates how many times the search term is found in this
 document:

 <img src="man/figures/wall_1.png" width="80%" />